Papiermark

-The Papiermark (/de/; 'paper mark') was a derisive term for the Mark (sign: ℳ︁) after it went off the gold standard, and most specifically with the era of hyperinflation in Germany of 1922 and 1923.
+Papiermark (/de/; 'paper mark') was a derisive term for the Mark (sign: ℳ︁) after it went off the gold standard, and most specifically with the era of hyperinflation in Germany of 1922 and 1923.
 Formally, the same German mark was used from 1871 to 1923.
 Like many countries, Germany departed the gold standard due to the outbreak of World War I, and stopped issuing gold coins backed in marks in August 1914.
 Precious metals rapidly disappeared from circulation, and inflation occurred as paper money was used to cover war debts in 1914 to 1918.
 Still, the papiermark is more associated with the early Weimar Republic era, when inflation grew out of control.
-By the time the mark was retired from circulation and renominated in December 1923, banknotes had amounts in the billions and trillions of marks by face value.
+By the time the mark was retired from circulation and redenominated in December 1923, banknotes had amounts in the billions and trillions of marks by face value.

 History

 From 1914, the value of the mark fell.
 The rate of inflation rose following the end of World War I and reached its highest point in October 1923.
 The currency stabilized in November 1923 after the announcement of the creation of the Rentenmark, although the Rentenmark did not come into circulation until 1924.
 When it did, it replaced the Papiermark at the rate of 1-trillion (10^{12})-ℳ︁ to RM1.
 On 30 August 1924 the Rentenmark was replaced by the Reichsmark.

 In addition to the issues of the government, emergency issues of both tokens and paper money, known as Kriegsgeld (war money) and Notgeld (emergency money), were produced by local authorities.

 The Papiermark was also used in the Free City of Danzig until it was replaced by the Danzig Gulden in late 1923.
 Several coins and emergency issues in Papiermark were issued by the free city.